joxpulp/ad-menu/README.md

 # ad-menu
-This is an ad with a menu
+A little mini site with CSS